Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\prop[PG-elementary]{Let $G$ be a $N$-torsion group over a $\Z[1/N]$-algebra $R$.
-Then the moduli problem $\P_G(N)$ satisfies the following properties: \begin{enumerate}[noitemsep,label=$(\roman*)$] \item It is representable and finite \'etale of constant rank $r_N \geq 1$ over $\Ell_R$, by an elliptic curve $\mathcal{E}_G(N)/Y_G(N)$, with $Y_G(N) \rar \Sp{R}$ smooth affine of relative dimension one, \item Its $j$-invariant is finite locally free of constant rank $r'_N \geq 1$, \'etale on the locus where $j(j-1728)$ is invertible, \item If $R$ is regular excellent Noetherian, then $\P_G(N)$ is smooth at infinity over $\Z[1/N]$: the formation of its compactified moduli scheme $X_G(N)$ and cuspidal subscheme commutes with any base change, \item If $R$ is regular excellent Noetherian, the compactified moduli scheme $X_G(N)$ attached to $\P_G(N)$ is smooth proper over $\Sp{R}$ of relative dimension one, \item If $R$ is regular excellent Noetherian, $X_G(N)$ is a regular scheme and the $j$-invariant map is finite locally free of rank $r'_N$, \item The level $N$ structure on $\P_G(N)$ defines a natural action of $(\Z/N\Z)^{\times}$ on $Y_G(N)$ which preserves the $j$-invariant.
-When $R$ is regular excellent Noetherian, it extends to an action of $(\Z/N\Z)^{\times}$ on $X_G(N)$ (still denoted $[\cdot]$) whose formation commutes with base change. \end{enumerate} }
+\prop[PG-elementary]{Let $N \geq 1$ be an integer and $G$ be an \'etale $N$-torsion group over a $\Z[1/N]$-algebra $R$.
+Then the moduli problem $\P_G(N)$ is finite \'etale of constant rank $r_N := |\GL{\Z/N\Z}|$ over $\Ell_R$.
+If $N \geq 3$, it satisfies the following properties: \begin{enumerate}[noitemsep,label=(\roman*)] \item It is representable by an elliptic curve $\mathcal{E}_G(N)/Y_G(N)$, with $Y_G(N) \rar \Sp{R}$ smooth affine of relative dimension one, \item Its $j$-invariant is finite locally free of constant rank $\frac{r_N}{2}$, \'etale on the locus where $j(j-1728)$ is invertible, \item If $R$ is regular excellent, then $\P_G(N)$ is smooth at infinity over $\Z[1/N]$: the formation of its compactified moduli scheme $X_G(N)$ and cuspidal subscheme commutes with any base change, \item If $R$ is regular excellent, the compactified moduli scheme $X_G(N)$ attached to $\P_G(N)$ is smooth proper over $\Sp{R}$ of relative dimension one, and its compactified $j$-invariant is finite locally free of rank $\frac{r_N}{2}$, \item If $N \geq 3$, the level $N$ structure on $\P_G(N)$ defines a natural action of $(\Z/N\Z)^{\times}$ on $Y_G(N)$ which preserves the $j$-invariant.
+When $R$ is regular excellent Noetherian, it extends to an action of $(\Z/N\Z)^{\times}$ on $X_G(N)$ whose formation commutes with base change. \end{enumerate} }

-\demo{When $G$ is constant and $R=\Z[1/N]$, \ref{PG-elem-1}-\ref{PG-elem-4} (apart from the statement about base change) follow from Corollary \ref{over-Ell-concrete} and \cite[Theorem 5.1.1, Proposition 8.6.8]{KM}.
-Since $X_G(N)$ is smooth proper over $\Z[1/N]$ of relative dimension one, it is regular (with every nonempty open subset of dimension two), hence Cohen--Macaulay, and the $j$-invariant $X_G(N) \rar \mathbb{P}^1_{\Z[1/N]}$ is finite from a Cohen--Macaulay scheme to a regular scheme (every nonempty open subscheme of either having dimension $2$), hence is flat by miracle flatness (the corresponding result in commutative algebra is \cite[Lemma 00R4]{Stacks}, see also the discussion in \cite[Notes on Chap.
-4]{KM}).
-Finally, \ref{PG-elem-6} (apart from the commutation with base change) follows from the results on level structures and Proposition \ref{compactification-functor}.